raganwald/allong.es/index.md

 ### Documentation

-The decorators and combinators are documented in <a href="http://leanpub.com/javascript-allonge">JavaScript Allongé</a>, and the <a href="/try/">try in your browser</a> contains lots of examples to play with.
+The decorators and combinators are documented in <a href="https://leanpub.com/javascriptallongesix">JavaScript Allongé</a>, and the <a href="/try/">try in your browser</a> contains lots of examples to play with.

 ### Project Status

-All of the combinators and function decorators from <a href="http://leanpub.com/javascript-allonge">JavaScript Allongé</a> are present. <a href="https://github.com/raganwald/allong.es">allong.es</a> now also includes <a href="https://github.com/raganwald/allong.es#functional-iterators">functional iterator</a> support.
+All of the combinators and function decorators from <a href="https://leanpub.com/javascriptallongesix">JavaScript Allongé</a> are present. href="https://github.com/raganwald/allong.es#functional-iterators">functional iterator</a> support.

 ### Snarfed From